khanhluong/TransactionsApp/README.md

+# The application have 2 screens:
+Transactions Screen
+Transaction Detail Screen

+Here is some techniques are using:
+* Hilt injection
+* Navigation component
+* Android life cycle
+* Data binding
+* LiveData
+* Kotlin coroutines
+* Unit test

+---

 # Mobile
 Create a simple application that will fetch a list of transactions from an api endpoint and display them in a list.
 When a user selects a transaction they will be shown a second screen that will display a more detailed view of the transaction data.